yolorollo/docs/.github/ISSUE_TEMPLATE/Bug_report.md

 3. And then the bug happens!

 **Environment**
-- Impress version:
+- Docs version:
-- Platform:
+- Instance url:

 **Possible Solution**
 <!--- Only if you have suggestions on a fix for the bug -->